888 sees year earnings ahead of market view

 LONDON British online gaming company 888 Holdings said it expects its full year earnings to come in well ahead of market expectations, after a strong third quarter result.

-The group, which operates 888 casino, poker, sport and bingo brands, on Wednesday said group revenue rose 7 percent to $92 million (57 million pounds) in the three months to the end of September, helped by its increasingly popular poker games.
+The group, which operates 888 casino, poker, sport and bingo brands, on Wednesday said group revenue rose 7 percent to $92 million in the three months to the end of September, helped by its increasingly popular poker games.

 "The final quarter has started positively with average daily revenues more than 7 percent ahead of the strong fourth quarter in 2011," said 888 chief executive Brian Mattingley.